enkore/i3pystatus/README.rst

 Installation
 ------------

-.. note:: Supported Python versions
+**Supported Python versions**

-    i3pystatus requires Python 3.2 or newer and is not compatible with Python 2.x.
+    i3pystatus requires Python 3.4 or newer and is not compatible with Python 2.x.
 Some modules require additional dependencies documented in the docs.